-FOOD & DRINK >> The Tatha Bar and Kitchen serves sit-down meals, snacks and takeaways, cakes and drinks.
-For those who'd rather bring their own, you can eat in the picnic room on level 1 during school holidays and on weekends.
+FOOD & DRINK >>> The Tatha Bar and Kitchen serves sit-down meals, snacks and takeaways, cakes and drinks.
+For those who'd rather bring their own, you can eat at the tables downstairs by the large window.
+An affiliated pop-up food van, Heather Street Food, is located outside, by the South Crichton Street car park, which serves coffee and fresh doughnuts and bagels.